Is That Stock Attractively Valued? Your Beloved Multiples May Fool You

 Any firm can show positive net income and EPS along with EPS growth as long as it is covering the after-tax cost of the money it borrows.
 In accounting, stockholders’ equity is considered free.
 As long as you have any return expectation when you invest in stocks, you must disagree with the Generally Accepted Accounting Principles (GAAP), and you most certainly need to address this issue when making investment decisions.
 Using the PE, as I did for illustration purposes in “the classic line of thought” example above, ignores this huge shortcoming.
 EPS says nothing about the true value creation of companies, thus any multiple based on EPS should be used very carefully, if at all.

-That said, the price (NYSE:P) part of the ratio has its flaws as well.
+That said, the price (P) part of the ratio has its flaws as well.
 See Joel Greenblatt’s example below (from his book The Little Book That Still Beats the Market):

 While A and B are the exact same companies, the difference in their capital structures distorts the PE (and all capitalization-based multiples, for that matter).
 Have you ever thought about this when mechanically applying your PE targets in a tool like FAST Graphs?
-Sure, multiples using Enterprise Value (NYSE:EV) instead of price address this problem, but as soon as you pick EBIT, EBITDA, or Free Cash Flow as the second part of your EV-based ratio, you may be in for some trouble.
+Sure, multiples using Enterprise Value (EV) instead of price address this problem, but as soon as you pick EBIT, EBITDA, or Free Cash Flow as the second part of your EV-based ratio, you may be in for some trouble.

 Cash is king, isn’t it?
 What about Free Cash Flow as part of a multiple?

-Free Cash Flow (NYSE:FCF) can be calculated by deducting capital expenditures from the operating cash flow.
+Free Cash Flow (FCF) can be calculated by deducting capital expenditures from the operating cash flow.
 Basically, FCF is the amount of cash that remains after everything has been paid, all new investments have been made, and is available for distribution to the shareholders.
 The key question goes: Is more free cash flow always better?
 Not really!

 A large amount of free cash flow may indicate that the company can’t find sufficient opportunities for new investments, which can limit future growth prospects.
 Negative free cash flow, on the other hand, could indicate that the company has an abundance of investment opportunities but not enough internal cash flow to pursue all of them.
 In fact, FCF in any one year, or even over longer intervals, is not a reliable measure of performance.
 The key question is whether the company is investing in positive NPV (Net Present Value) projects that have attractive returns above the cost of capital.
 If yes, the more investments it makes, and the lower or more negative its free cash flow goes, the greater value is created (that will be reflected in the stock price).
 It is simply not possible to tell whether a firm is more or less valuable by generating more or less free cash over a period of time, so there go your P/FCF and EV/FCF multiples.